 I read this last night at the Poetry Project memorial for Ted Greenwald.

-He is gone now Taking his body with him When all the time I thought it was The beauty of his mind I loved ["Use No Hooks" in Common Sense]
+He is gone now Taking his body with him When all the time I thought it was The beauty of his mind I loved ["Off the Hook" in Common Sense]

 I first met Ted Greenwald in 1975, in and around the Poetry Project.
 He was my guide to much of what interested me among the local poets: he never hesitated to say what he liked and didn’t in the poems and people around us.
 It’s not just that he didn’t suffer fools easily, but he was hilarious in skewing pretenses and false premises.
 We always had a good time talking, with my indirectness dancing with his blunt wisdom like two people doing the cha-cha on the point of a fountain pen.

 First publication from The Course, a collaboration I have been working on with Ted Greenwald since July.
 A beautiful edition from Chax, the book includes "Breaking News" ("Séance in triple meter"); "As You Know" ("Wishful clouds / Kind of affection / Scoop out night); "Still Life with Thought" ("Venuses, desperate"); "Too Late for Tears" ("It’s not the intent it’s the effect / Matters")' "Silent Seething" ("Not we, even more slowly, but you."); and "White Lightning" ("Hotdog bungees").